 7. Be an evangelist.

 It is odd to me how many ministers don’t share the gospel on a regular basis.
 Now, don’t misunderstand me—I throw myself in with that lot.
 Finding opportunities to share the gospel can be difficult when you are constantly surrounded by believers, whether at school or church.
-As ministers, though, we must lead by example.
+As ministers, though, we must lead by example by pastoring well.
 That means that you have to share Christ with lost people if you expect your people to also share with lost people.
 It is simple, but you must be intentional.
 If you don’t normally find yourself interacting with people who are without Christ, then you must expand your circles of influence.
 Go to the same gas station over and over and get to know the attendants.
 Work from a coffee shop and don’t use earphones!
 Talk with people around you.
 Find a hobby that has a social component.
 Whatever you do, develop new relationships and allow the Lord to stretch you into becoming an effective witness.

 8. Be a praying person.